The Ford Fiesta ST is one of the all-time great hot hatches, but it's far from the only sporty car on the market.

 The Mini Hatchback is decked in cool retro styling touches like the Abarth but presents them in a much more grown-up package.
 When outfitted with the Cooper S 2.0-litre turbo petrol engine, these models feel properly quick – a sensation that's enhanced by the Mini's super-sharp handling and agile steering.
 Once you're done enjoying the driving experience, you can settle back and appreciate the Mini's cabin design, including its eye-catching circular centre screen and satisfying dashboard toggle switches.

-Search used Mini Cooper S Hatchback cars
+Search used Mini Cooper S cars or read our Mini Hatchback review

 Hyundai i20N